13th Fighter Squadron: Misawa Air Base

-On 1 June 1985, the 13th Tactical Fighter Squadron was reactivated at Misawa Air Base in Japan, assigned to the 432d Fighter Wing and flying the F-16A/B Fighting Falcon.
-The 13th became the first permanent fighter squadron stationed on mainland Japan since 1972.
-On 19 September, the 313th Bombardment Squadron's lineage was consolidated with the 13th TFS.
-On 31 May 1991, the 13th TFS was redesignated the 13th Fighter Squadron.
-It was transferred to the 35th Fighter Wing's 35th Operations Group on 1 October 1994, part of an organizational realignment to ensure wings with rich heritages remained active.
+The squadron was again designated the 13th Tactical Fighter Squadron and activated at Misawa Air Base, Japan in June 1985, where it was once more assigned to the 432d Fighter Wing flying the General Dynamics F-16 Fighting Falcon.
+The 13th became the first permanent fighter squadron stationed on the home islands of Japan since 1972.
+On 19 September, the 313th Bombardment Squadron was consolidated with the squadron.
+On 31 May 1991, the 13th was redesignated the 13th Fighter Squadron and assigned to the 432nd Operations Group as part of the Air Force's Objective Wing reorganization.
+The squadron deployed aircraft and personnel to southwest and central Asia, where the participated in operations over Iraq and Afghanistan.
+It was transferred to the 35th Operations Group on 1 October 1994, part of an organizational realignment to ensure wings with rich heritages remained active.